 Start and stop individual tasks, each task manager controlling multiple tasks, or all task managers at once.

 The data mining operation puts a load on your machine’s CPU.
 If your hardware is basic, your machine may get slow.
-In that case, you may want to stop some of the processes.
-On the other hand, if your hardware handles the default processes fine, you may want to start calculating other markets right away.
-The instructions below teach you how to handle both operations.
+On the other hand, if your hardware handles the default processes fine, you may want to start calculating the rest of the Sparta indicators or even other markets right away.

-Note: To experience how the system handles charts with combined exchanges and markets, you need to keep all task managers running as set by default.
-Even if your machine gets slow, and provided you can afford some time off, we encourage you to keep the bots running for a while.
-It shouldn’t take more than an hour to download all default markets.
-Once bots reach the present datetime you can safely stop all task managers and still enjoy the demo charts.
+Note: To experience how the system handles charts with combined exchanges and markets, you may want to run the Masters task managers for the BTC/USDT markets from Bitfinex, and Bittrex, along with the ETH/USDT and DASH/USDT markets from Bittrex.
+Once bots reach the present datetime you may safely stop these task managers and still enjoy the demo charts.

 1. To stop a task manager, select Stop All Tasks on the menu of the corresponding task manager.

 2. To start a task manager, select Run All Tasks on the menu.

 3. To start or stop all task managers of a specific exchange, select the corresponding button on the exchange tasks node menu.

 4. To start or stop all task managers in all exchanges, select the corresponding button on the data mining node menu.

 Important: It takes about one minute to stop a task gracefully, as the corresponding bot is allowed to finish the processing cycle to guarantee data integrity.
 Never close the console when bots are running; always stop all bots before.
 You may, however, close your browser at any point.
 Once closed, you may always re-open the browser and get back to controlling your bots.